MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart.md

 ## Multiple user ticket matchmaking

 If your game allows groups of players to go into a matchmaking queue together, there are a few more things that need to be done to enter matchmaking.
-We advise that your title assigns a group leader (the creator) to avoid making unnecessary calls.
+We advise that your title assigns a group leader (the creator), to avoid making unnecessary calls.
 The leader creates the ticket, but all members of the group must consent to join it.

 ### Create a matchmaking ticket (multiple users)